inBeat/inbeat-website/content/top-influencers/tiktok/chefs/united-states/_index.md

 ---
-title: Top 10 Chefs TikTok Influencers In United States In 2023
+title: Top 10 Chefs TikTok Influencers In United States In 2024
 description: >-
-  Find top chefs TikTok influencers in United States in 2023.
-Most popular hashtags: #fyp #foryou #foryoupage #plantbased.
+  Find top chefs TikTok influencers in United States in 2024.
+Most popular hashtags: #fyp #foryou #foryoupage #vegan.
 platform: TikTok
-hits: 406
+hits: 414
-text_top: Identify the best TikTok accounts on inBeat.
+text_top: See the most popular TikTok influencers on inBeat.
-text_bottom: inBeat aggregates 406 TikTok influencers like this in United States for you to pitch.
+text_bottom: Our database holds 414 TikTok influencers like this in United States for you to pitch.
 profiles:
   - username: "chefshabba"
     fullname: >-